RetroPie/RetroPie-Docs/docs/Themes.md

 # Install Emulationstation Themes

-Alternate themes can be easily installed starting with RetroPie 3.1 with the RetroPie Theme Installer.
+Alternate themes can be easily installed with the RetroPie Theme Installer.

 Open Option 3 from the setup script